`

 If the Interchange Pipeline Stacks were installed by installing Cineware for Unreal as described here or added to individually created stacks as described here, Cinema 4D files can be imported in two ways:

-Import via drag & drop from the Finder or Explorer to the Content Browser in the Unreal Editor.
-A small status window appears during the import (on the right in the image).
+Import via Drag&Drop from the Finder or Explorer to the Content Browser in the Unreal Editor.
+A small status window appears while the import is being prepared (bottom right of the figure).

-When importing figures animated with joint skeletons, please note that their skeletons must always be hierarchically arranged under a root object in Cinema 4D (see also the example in the following illustration).
-This then also becomes the origin of the corresponding character in Unreal.
+When importing characters animated with joints, please note that their skeletons must always be hierarchically arranged under a root object in Cinema 4D (see also the example in the following illustration).
+This then also becomes the origin of the corresponding character in the Unreal Engine.
 It is also permitted for a Cinema 4D scene to contain several figures and a corresponding number of joint skeletons attached to them.

-All joint hierarchies of a figure must always be grouped under a root object in Cinema 4D.
+All joint hierarchies of a figure must always be grouped under a joint object in Cinema 4D.

 If several geometries were bound to one and the same joint in Cinema 4D and different reference poses were used to bind the geometries to the joints, the option for Use T0 as Ref.
 Pos can be activated.
 This automatically uses the pose at time 0 as the reference pose.